 (See also Overview of Spinal Cord Disorders.)

 Symptoms of spinal epidural abscess begin with local or radicular back pain and percussion tenderness, which become severe; pain may be worsened by recumbency.
 Fever is common.

 Because rapid treatment is necessary to prevent or minimize neurologic deficits, clinicians should consider spinal epidural abscess if patients have significant atraumatic back pain, particularly when there is focal percussion tenderness over the spine, or if they have a fever or have had a recent infection or dental procedure.
 Characteristic neurologic deficits are more specific but may occur later, so delaying imaging until these neurologic deficits are present can make a poor outcome more likely.

 Plain x-rays are not routinely indicated but show osteomyelitis in about one third of patients.
-ESR is elevated, but this finding is nonspecific.
+Erythrocyte sedimentation rate (ESR) is elevated, but this finding is nonspecific.

 Pending culture results, antibiotics to cover staphylococcus and anaerobes are given as for brain abscess.
-If the abscess developed after a neurosurgical procedure, an aminoglycoside is added to cover gram-negative bacteria.
+If the abscess developed after a neurosurgical procedure or urologic instrumentation, an aminoglycoside is added to cover gram-negative bacteria.

 A spinal epidural abscess typically causes local or radicular back pain, percussion tenderness, and fever; if the abscess compresses the spinal cord, neurologic deficits (leg paresis, saddle anesthesia, bladder and bowel dysfunction) develop.